alextoohey/alextoohey/README.md

 **[EquiPath](https://equipath.streamlit.app/)** · [repo](https://github.com/alextoohey/EquiPath) · Most college search tools rank schools by prestige.
 For a first-generation student or a student-parent, that's the wrong question.
 EquiPath matches students to schools based on the constraints they actually face: financial aid, transfer rates, campus childcare, first-gen support.
 Built with scikit-learn and the Claude API.
 Won first place in the Educational Equity Track at Berkeley's Datathon for Social Good.

+**[ProbatePilot](https://github.com/alextoohey/probatepilot)** · [repo](https://github.com/alextoohey/probatepilot) · When someone dies, the executor is usually a grieving family member, not a lawyer, and they're personally liable if a deadline slips or creditors get paid out of order.
+ProbatePilot reads uploaded estate documents into a live estate record, then a deterministic California probate rule engine paired with a Claude tool-use agent flags the next deadline or liability risk before it becomes expensive.
+Built with the Claude API, FastAPI, and Next.js.
+Built with a 4-person team in 24 hours at UC Berkeley AI Hackathon 2026.
+I led document intelligence during the hackathon, then refactored the system solo for deployment afterward.

 ---

 ## Research & Writing